 However, to look like a prince doesn’t require much embellishment: shades of pastel, blue or white, golden and silver chandeliers with their discreet charm, classy furniture, brown tables and dressers … The rooms are large: the biggest suite is 300 square meters wide.
-In this romantic place, you can even celebrate your wedding anniversary or your honeymoon: you can benefit from a reduction in price until the 31st of December 2016: 860 euros a night.
-Book now!
+In this romantic place, you can even celebrate your wedding anniversary or your honeymoon.

 The hotel has 65 rooms and 36 suites.

-What we like: the cultural journey: the Guimet Museum, specialized in Asian Arts, is 0.06 mile away!
-The Palais de Tokyo and the National Museum of Modern Art are 0.12 mile away from the hotel.
+What we like: the cultural journey: the Guimet Museum, specialized in Asian Arts, is 100 meters away!
+The Palais de Tokyo and the National Museum of Modern Art are 200 meters away from the hotel.

 What we love: the Main Staircase, which will make you feel like Bonaparte himself!